nraghuraman/Neurolex-Twilio-Integration/README.md

 2. Follow the directions in the file `auto-text-backend/twilio/twilio-functions` to add your credentials to the code and add the correct XML configuration to your Twilio console.
 3. In the terminal, run `npm i` in both `auto-text-backend` and `auto-text` followed by `npm start` in both.

+This project was coded with a React frontend and a Node.js/Express backend.

 I hope to add to this project in the future.
 Stay tuned for any updates!